Star Wars Day: History

-The first recorded reference of the phrase being used was on Thursday May 3, 1979, the day of the 1979 UK General Election in which Margaret Thatcher was elected as Prime Minister of the United Kingdom.
+The first recorded reference of the phrase being used to refer to the date was on Thursday May 3, 1979, the day of the 1979 United Kingdom general election, in which Margaret Thatcher was elected Prime Minister of the United Kingdom.
 To express their support before the votes were counted, her political party, the Conservatives, purchased a half-page advertisement on page 13 of the London Evening News reading "Dear Maggie, May the Fourth Be with You.
 Your Party Workers."

-In the 1988 episode of Count Duckula, "The Vampire Strikes Back", a space-faring superhero, Tremendous Terrance, asks Duckula the date and is told, "May the Fourth".
+In a 1988 episode of Count Duckula, "The Vampire Strikes Back", a space-faring superhero, Tremendous Terrance, asks Duckula the date and is told, "May the Fourth".
 As Terrance departs, he tells all below, "May the Fourth be with you."

 The phrase was used in a UK Parliament defence debate on May 4, 1994.

 Astrophysicist and author Jeanne Cavelos used the saying on page 94 of her 1999 book The Science of Star Wars.

 In 2008, the first Facebook groups appeared, celebrating Luke Skywalker Day, with the same catchphrase.

-In 2011, the first organized celebration of Star Wars Day took place in Toronto, Ontario, Canada at the Toronto Underground Cinema.
+In 2011, the first organized celebration of Star Wars Day took place in Toronto, Ontario, Canada, at the Toronto Underground Cinema.
 Produced by Sean Ward and Alice Quinn, festivities included an original trilogy trivia game show; a costume contest with celebrity judges; and the web's best tribute films, mash-ups, parodies, and remixes on the big screen.
 The second annual edition took place on Friday, May 4, 2012.

 Fans (including government officials, such as Boris Johnson) have celebrated Star Wars in a variety of ways in social media and on television.

 Major League Baseball, association football, and college sports teams have paid tribute to Star Wars in different ways.
 Minor League Baseball teams such as the Toledo Mud Hens and the Durham Bulls have worn special uniforms as part of Star Wars Day promotions.

 On Star Wars Day 2015, astronauts in the International Space Station watched Star Wars.
-Also in 2015, the carillon bells inside the Peace Tower on Parliament Hill in Ottawa, Canada played "The Imperial March" theme from Star Wars, among other space-related tunes.
+Also in 2015, the carillon bells inside the Peace Tower on Parliament Hill in Ottawa, Canada, played "The Imperial March" theme from Star Wars, among other space-related tunes.

 In June 2021, it was announced that Carrie Fisher would receive a star on the Hollywood Walk of Fame in 2022.
 She received the star on Star Wars Day, May 4, 2023.